 Ethylene Tetrafluoroethylene (ETFE) and Ethylenechlorotrifluoroethylene (ECTFE) are stronger and more flexible insulation materials than PFA or FEP insulation.
 They can also become thermoset through irradiation.
 Foaming ECTFE and ETFE improves data transmission and reduces weight.
 However, ETFE and ECTFE lack many of the electrical advantages that FEP insulation provides.

 Polyvinylidene Fluoride (PVDF) is a flexible, lightweight, and thermally stable insulation material.
 PVDF insulation is also resistant to chemicals, heat, weather, abrasion, and fire.
 PVDF is a relatively low-cost insulation option, so it is used in a wide range of industries and applications.
-Polyvinylidene Fluoride is often found in cables that need to meet the UL standard 910 Plenum Cable Flame Test, which labels cables as suitable for use in a building&#;s space for air circulation.
+Polyvinylidene Fluoride is often found in cables that need to meet the UL standard 910 Plenum Cable Flame Test, which labels cables as suitable for use in a buildings space for air circulation.
 PVDF is also commonly called Kynar, a registered trademark of Arkema Inc.

 Thermoplastic elastomers (TPE) consist of a mix of polymers, typically plastic and rubber, to combine the benefits of each material into one insulating product.
 TPE can be molded, extruded, and reused like plastic materials while still maintaining the flexibility and stretch of rubber.
 Thermoplastic elastomers are commonly used in applications where conventional elastomers cannot provide the necessary range of physical properties.
 TPE insulation is now being more and more commonly used in household appliances and automotive applications.
 Disadvantages of TPE insulation include poor chemical and heat resistance, low thermal stability, and an overall higher cost when compared to other types of insulation.

-FEP ETFE PTFE PVDF ECTFE TPE Oxidation Resistance O E O O O E Heat Resistance O E O O O E Oil Resistance O E E-O E O G Low-Temperature Flexibility O E O F O E Ozone Resistance E E O E E E Weather (Sun Resistance) O E O E-O O E Abrasion Resistance E E O E E F-G Electrical Properties E E E G-E E E Flame Resistance O G E E E-O F-G Nuclear Radiation Resistance P-G E P E E G Water Resistance E E E E E G-E Acid Resistance E E E G-E E G Alkali Resistance E E E E E G-E Alcohol Resistance E E E E E G Aliphatic Hydrocarbons Resistance E E E E E P Aromatic Hydrocarbons Resistance E E E G-E E P Halogenated Hydrocarbonic Resistance E E E G E - Underground Burial E E E E E P P = POOR F = FAIR G = GOOD E = EXCELLENT O = OUTSTANDING
+FEP ETFE PTFE PVDF ECTFE TPE Oxidation Resistance O E O O O E Heat Resistance O E O O O E Oil Resistance O E E-O E O G Low-Temperature Flexibility O E O F O E Ozone Resistance E E O E E E Weather (Sun Resistance) O E O E-O O E Abrasion Resistance E E O E E F-G Electrical Properties E E E G-E E E Flame Resistance O G E E E-O F-G Nuclear Radiation Resistance P-G E P E E G Water Resistance E E E E E G-E Acid Resistance E E E G-E E G Alkali Resistance E E E E E G-E Alcohol Resistance E E E E E G Aliphatic Hydrocarbons Resistance E E E E E P Aromatic Hydrocarbons Resistance E E E G-E E P Halogenated Hydrocarbonic Resistance E E E G E - Underground Burial E E E E E P P = POOR F = FAIR G = GOOD E = EXCELLENT O = OUTSTANDINGWe are using cookies to give you the best experience on our website.

 You can find out more about which cookies we are using or switch them off in .